PhilippeBoisney/SimpleDroidRx/README.md

 It also uses those awesome libraries:
 * [ButterKnife] : Bind Android views and callbacks to fields and methods.
 * [Retrofit] :A type-safe HTTP client for Android and Java
+* [Dagger2] : Dagger is a fully static, compile-time dependency injection framework for both Java and Android.
+It is an adaptation of an earlier version created by Square and now maintained by Google.

 ### Mini Screenshots
 <p align="left">